-Rescuers poised to move in as Hurricane Laura still howls
+Laura blasts Gulf Coast with wind, rain and wall of seawater

 With nearly 470,000 homes and businesses without power in the two states, near-constant lightning provided the only light for some.

 The National Hurricane Center said Laura slammed the coast with winds of 150 mph (241 kph) at 1 a.m.
-CDT as a Category 4 hurricane near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.
+CDT near Cameron, a 400-person community about 30 miles (48 kilometers) east of the Texas border.
+Forecasters had warned that the storm surge would be “unsurvivable” and the damage “catastrophic.”

-“Unsurvivable storm surge with large and destructive waves will cause catastrophic damage,” forecasters warned.
-They said the storm surge could reach 15-20 feet in Port Arthur, Texas, and a stretch of Louisiana including Lake Charles, a city of 80,000 people on Lake Calcasieu.
+They predicted a storm surge of 15 to 20 feet in Port Arthur, Texas, and a stretch of Louisiana including Lake Charles, a city of 80,000 people on Lake Calcasieu.

-“This surge could penetrate up to 40 miles inland from the immediate coastline, and flood waters will not fully recede for several days,” the hurricane center said.
+“This surge could penetrate up to 40 miles inland from the immediate coastline, and floodwaters will not fully recede for several days,” the hurricane center said.

-Forecasters said Laura remained a Category 2 hurricane about 6 hours after making landfall, with sustained winds of 100 mph (160 kph).
+Hours after it arrived, Laura remained a Category 2 hurricane, with sustained winds of 100 mph (160 kph).
 Its center was moving north, about 20 miles (30 kilometers) north of Fort Polk, Louisiana.
-Damaging winds reached outward as far as 175 miles (280 kilometers).
+Damaging winds extended outward as far as 175 miles (280 kilometers).

-Dick Gremillion, the emergency director in Calcasieu Parish, said hours after landfall that they hadn’t been able to get out and look for damage.
+Dick Gremillion, the emergency director in Calcasieu Parish, said authorities were unable to get out to assess damage.

 “The wind is still over 50 mph.
 It’s going to have to drop significantly before they can even run any emergency calls.
-We also need daylight,” Gremillion said in an interview with KPLC-TV.
+We also need daylight,” Gremillion said in an interview with Lake Charles television station KPLC.

-More than 580,000 coastal residents were ordered to join the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials didn’t want to open mass shelters and worsen the spread of COVID-19.
+More than 580,000 coastal residents were ordered to join the largest evacuation since the coronavirus pandemic began and many did, filling hotels and sleeping in cars since officials did not want to open large shelters that could invite more spread of COVID-19.

-But in Cameron Parish, where Laura came ashore, Nungesser said 50 to 150 people refused pleas to leave and planned to weather the storm in everything from elevated homes to recreational vehicles.
-The result could be deadly, since some houses weren’t raised high enough to withstand the massive storm surge.
+But in Cameron Parish, where Laura came ashore, Nungesser said 50 to 150 people refused pleas to leave and planned to endure the storm, some in elevated homes and even recreational vehicles.
+The result could be deadly.

 “It’s a very sad situation,” said Ashley Buller, assistant director of emergency preparedness.
 “We did everything we could to encourage them to leave.”

-Becky Clements, 56, didn’t take chances; she evacuated from Lake Charles after hearing that it could take a direct hit.
-With memories of the destruction almost 15 years ago by Hurricane Rita, she and her family found an Airbnb hundreds of miles inland.
+Becky Clements, 56, did not take chances.
+She evacuated from Lake Charles after hearing that it could take a direct hit.
+With memories of Rita’s destruction almost 15 years ago, she and her family found an Airbnb hundreds of miles inland.

-“The devastation afterward in our town and that whole corner of the state was just awful,” Clements recalled Wednesday.
+“The devastation afterward in our town and that whole corner of the state was just awful,” Clements recalled.
 “Whole communities were washed away, never to exist again.”

 Federal Emergency Management Agency Administrator Pete Gaynor urged people in Laura’s path to stay home, if that’s still safe.
 “Don’t go out sightseeing.
-You put yourself, your family at risk and you put first responders at risk,” he told “CBS This Morning.”
+You put yourself, your family at risk, and you put first responders at risk,” he told “CBS This Morning.”

 FEMA has plenty of resources staged to help survivors, Gaynor said.
 Louisiana Gov. John Bel Edwards mobilized the National Guard to help, and state Department of Wildlife crews had boats prepared for water rescues.

 Forecasters expected a weakened Laura to cause widespread flash flooding in states far from the coast.
 An unusual tropical storm warning was issued as far north as Little Rock, where forecasters expected gusts of 50 mph (80 kph) and a deluge of rain through Friday.
-After turning eastward and reaching the Atlantic Ocean, it could again become a tropical storm and threaten the Northeast.
+The storm was so powerful that it could regain strength after turning east and reaching the Atlantic Ocean, potentially threatening the densely populated Northeast.

 Laura hit the U.S. after killing nearly two dozen people on the island of Hispaniola, including 20 in Haiti and three in the Dominican Republic, where it knocked out power and caused intense flooding.

-Laura was the seventh named storm to strike the U.S. this year, setting a new record for U.S. landfalls by the end of August.
+It was the seventh named storm to strike the U.S. this year, setting a new record for U.S. landfalls by the end of August.
 The old record was six in 1886 and 1916, according to Colorado State University hurricane researcher Phil Klotzbach.

 Deslatte reported from Baton Rouge, Louisiana, and Plaisance from Stephensville, Louisiana.
 Associated Press contributors include Jeff Martin in Marietta, Georgia; John L. Mone in Port Arthur, Texas; Paul J. Weber in Austin, Texas; Seth Borenstein in Kensington, Maryland; Juan A. Lozano in Houston; Jake Bleiberg in Dallas; Jay Reeves in Birmingham, Alabama; Jill Bleed in Little Rock, Arkansas; and Sophia Tulp in Atlanta.